CadenzaProject/cadenza2025-workshop/index.md

 </p>

 <p>
-The 2nd Cadenza Challenge (CAD2) is part of the [IEEE SPS Challenge Program](https://signalprocessingsociety.org/publications-resources/challenges-and-data-collections),
+The 2nd Cadenza Challenge (CAD2) is part of the <a href="https://signalprocessingsociety.org/publications-resources/challenges-and-data-collections">IEEE SPS Challenge Program</a>,
 </p>

 </div>